MI2CAST/MI2CAST/examples/2TF-TG.md

 ## Written in the Biological Expression Language

 This interaction can be encoded in BEL script with the following metadata and BEL statement.
-Note that the effect (MI:2235) and biological mechanism (MI:2247) are reflected in the relationship type and the entity type of the target.
+Note that the causal relationship (MI:2235) and biological mechanism (MI:2247) are reflected in the relationship type and the entity type of the target.